Trams in Australia: Adelaide

 Adelaide had a horse tram network from 1878 to 1909, followed for half a century by an electrified network of similar length – about 100 km (60 mi).
 During this period trams and trolleybuses were Adelaide's main public transport, although buses increasingly took on the transport in the early 1950s.
 In 1958 the street network was closed and the city relied on buses and trains for public transport.
 An exception was the tram line retained between Victoria Square at the centre of Adelaide and the beachside suburb of Glenelg.
 Of its then 10.9 km (6.8 mi) length, 9.2 km (5.7 mi) was, and remains, an exclusive-use reservation.

 As of 2018, Adelaide's tramways totalled 16.2 km (10.1 mi) in length, following three northwards extensions from Victoria Square.
-The first, in 2007, was to North Terrace (the northernmost thoroughfare of the Adelaide city centre) then west to near the Adelaide Railway Station.
+The first, in 2007, was to North Terrace (the northernmost thoroughfare of the Adelaide city centre) then west to near Adelaide railway station.
 In 2010 that line was further extended north-west to the Adelaide Entertainment Centre in the inner suburb of Hindmarsh.
 In 2018 the North Terrace line was extended eastwards to serve the educational and cultural precinct.
 Included with this work was a 300-metre stub north of North Terrace to serve the Adelaide Festival Centre and Adelaide Oval on weekends and for special events.

 In 2016 the state government announced an ambitious (but unfunded) tramways plan to serve some of Adelaide's suburbs.
 However, the manifesto of a new government elected in March 2018 stated that its focus would be on extending tram services in the city centre and North Adelaide rather than building lines further out.

 A total of 24 trams built by two European manufacturers now provide services on Adelaide's tramways.
-Fifteen are Bombardier Flexity Classic models, classified by Adelaide Metro as the 100 Series, of which eleven were introduced in 2006 and four in 2008; nine are Alstom Citadis 302 models, classified as the 200 Series, of which six were introduced in 2009 and three in 2017.
-The 1929-vintage Type H "Glenelg" or "Bay" trams, phased out of regular service in 2006, last ran in 2015; five are now in storage.
+Fifteen are Flexity Classic models, classified by Adelaide Metro as the 100 Series, of which eleven were introduced in 2006 and four in 2008; nine are Alstom Citadis 302 models, classified as the 200 Series, of which six were introduced in 2009 and three in 2017.
+The 1929-vintage Type H trams, phased out of regular service in 2006, last ran in 2015.
+As of 2023, seven were held by the Tramway Museum, St Kilda, South Australia, and about a dozen more were in private or museum group hands.